-Standing hip flexion:
+Exercise 6 - standing hip flexion:

-- In standing, make sure you have a work surface or chair nearby for support to hold on to. - Lift your knee and aim to get your hip flexed to a maximum of 90 degrees. - Hold for 3-5 seconds and lower. - Repeat 10 times.
+- In standing, make sure you have a work surface or chair nearby for support to hold on to. - Lift your knee and aim to get your hip flexed as far as the picture above. - Left your knee in a straight line upwards and forwards ('12 o'clock' or 'North' position) - Hold for 3-5 seconds and lower. - Repeat.